Even though Alzheimer’s disease is the most common form of dementia, there are many myths and misconceptions about the condition.

 Here are the facts: Alzheimer’s is a type of dementia that causes memory loss.
 The disease usually progresses slowly, with symptoms worsening over time.
 In early stages of the disease, people with Alzheimer’s may have a change in personality, experience mood swings and become depressed or irritable.
 They withdraw and lose interest in activities and other people, including loved ones.
 In the later stages, the person grows less aware of their environment.
 Their ability to function physically decreases.
 Eventually, the person will require full-time care.
 The cause is unknown, and there is no cure.

-We asked Helena Chang Chui, MD, chair and professor of neurology at the Keck School of Medicine of USC, what were the most common myths about Alzheimer’s disease.
+We asked Helena Chang Chui, MD, chair of USC Neurology at Keck Medicine of USC, what were the most common myths about Alzheimer’s disease.

 Knowing what Alzheimer’s isn’t is just as important as knowing what Alzheimer’s is.
 Here are the top five common myths about the disease.